Connected & Caring

 Fresh recruits, mailmen and good deeds Titus 3:12-1412 When I send Artemas or Tychicus to you, make every effort to come to me at Nicopolis, for I have decided to spend the winter there.
 13 Diligently help Zenas the lawyer and Apollos on their way so that nothing is lacking for them.
 14 And let our people also learn to engage in good deeds to meet pressing needs, that they may not be unfruitful.
 (Titus 3:12-14)

 Paul was not going to stand to the side.
 He strongly protected the church.
-We see this in a number of ways in Titus 3:12-14.
+We see this in several ways in Titus 3:12-14.

 • Fresh Recruits (Titus 3:12)